microsoft/Application-Insights-Workbooks/Documentation/DataSources/PrivateWorkbooksDeprecation.md

 # Private Workbooks Deprecation
 Private Workbooks are stored as a different Azure resource type than Shared Workbooks.
 We are merging these different Azure resource types and making one single standard type.
 This will allow it to take advantage of all the existing and new functionality available in Azure Workbooks.
 For example,

-* Converted Private Workbooks can be queried via Azure Resource Graph (ARG)
+* Shared Workbooks can be queried via Azure Resource Graph (ARG)
-* Converted Private Workbooks can support top level ARM features like other resource types, including but not limited to
+* Shared Workbooks can support top level ARM features like other resource types, including but not limited to
     * Tags
     * Activity Log / Change Tracking
     * Resource locks
-* Converted Private Workbooks can support ARM templates
+* Shared Workbooks can support ARM templates
-* Converted Private Workbooks can support "Bring your own storage" (BYOS) feature
+* Shared Workbooks can support "Bring your own storage" (BYOS) feature
-* Converted Private Workbooks can be saved in region of your choice
+* Shared Workbooks can be saved in region of your choice

 # How does this impact me?
 Private workbooks will be availbable in the Azure Portal until **June 30, 2021.**